jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 ### Work In Progress (WIP)

 Work in progress is evaluated at the end of the interval over which the metric is computed.
 It is a simple count of the number of jobs that have arrived but have not completed yet.
 In the Operations literature, it is commonly designated as ($L$).
-Formally, for an interval $I_i=(T_s(i), T_e(i)]$ :
+Formally, for the interval $I_i=(T_s(i), T_e(i)]$ :

 $$
 \begin{array}{}